 High in the Sesto (Sexten) Dolomites, a stone’s throw from the incredibly popular Tre Cime, is a rather intriguingly named marker on Google maps – The Towers of Mordor.

-Obviously, Middle Earth hasn’t just appeared in the Italian Alps.
-Sorry.
-What has happened though, is that over millions of years these ancient coral reefs have become towering mountains.
+What has happened, though, is that over millions of years, these ancient coral reefs have become towering mountains.

 The fact that there’s a handily placed natural viewpoint directly opposite them just happens to be the magic of nature.

-The Hike to the Cadini di Misurina Viewpoint
+Hiking to the Cadini di Misurina Viewpoint

-It’s actually pretty easy to get the viewpoint at Cadini di Misurina.
-If you’re anxious about heights, then it can be a bit daunting, but you’ll be pleased to hear that there’s an alternative viewpoint.
-I’ll tell you more about that too!
-It doesn’t require the heart-pounding walk along a narrow ledge so it’s safer for you and better for the trail.
+If you’re anxious about heights, the famous viewpoint can be a bit daunting, but there’s an alternative which I’ll tell you more about further down!
+It doesn’t require a heart-pounding walk along a narrow ledge, so it’s safer for you and better for the trail.

 Hiking to the Cadini di Misurina Viewpoint from Rifugio Auronzo